-- Services or activities provided separately by another organisation from time to time may seek to use the school premises.
-The Head Teacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - The governing body will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate. - Without this assurance then an application to use the premises will be refused. - If St Nicholas CEVC Primary School receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), St Nicholas CEVC Primary School will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.
+Services or activities provided separately by another organisation from time to time may seek to use the school premises.
+The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers.

+- The governing body or proprietor will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate. - Without this assurance then an application to use the premises will be refused. - If St Augustine of Canterbury Catholic Primary School receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
+St Augustine of Canterbury Catholic Primary School will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.